Collab4Sloth/Documentation/doc/docs/Started/HowTo/Simple/index.md

     ```
     In this example, the simulation is performed during $`50`$ s with a time-step equal to $`0.01`$ s.

-## Comprehensive input data file
+## Comprehensive test file

-!!! example "Input data file with Variables, Operators and Integrators, Post-Processing, Physical Convergence and Time Discretization"
+!!! example "Test file with Variables, Operators and Integrators, Post-Processing, Physical Convergence and Time Discretization"

     ```c++
     //---------------------------------------